Poseidon-tools/Poseidon-Inseminator/README.md

 In order to use `InseminatorMonoFactory` for instantiating objects, you need to **install it first**.
 Just like installation of other dependencies, **all you have to do is to add FactoryInstaller** object somewhere in your resolver hierarchy, and then drag it to the installers list in resolver's inspector.

-**FactoryInstaller requires specifying InseminatorMonoFactory** instance that should be binded - but it should be already done for you when you drag'n'drop FactoryInstaller prefab into hierarchy.
-If somehow it's not, then create empty gameobject in FactoryInstaller hierarchy and add InseminatorMonoFactory component to it.
-Then drag this component to the FactoryInstaller inspector field waiting for InseminatorMonoFactory - and you're done.

 Next step is **injecting factory in place you want to use it** for instantiating objects at runtime.
 You can do it simply, just as any other field:
 `[InseminatorAttributes.Inseminate] private InseminatorMonoFactory factory;`